dennisppaul/umfeld-arduino/documentation/Umfeld-in-Visual-Studio-Code.md

 - press `CMD+SHIFT+P` ( or `CTRL+SHIFT+P` on linux and windows )
 - type `cmake: configure` and run the command ( you can let the CMake decide which compiler to use or pick one of you choice )

-this will configure your project and create a build folder ( default is `build` ).
+this will configure your project and create a build folder ( default is `build/` ).

 ## build the project